0xTARC/0xTARC/README.md

 #### Core Front-end Developer @ FIAT DAO
 * Led a team of 3 to build a frontend for the FIAT Protocol using **React**, **Typescript**, **Ethers**, and **The Graph**.
 [Link](https://github.com/fiatdao/fiat-ui-i)
-* Fork & customize Element's Governance Council frontend to enable users to govern the FIAT protocol, including an interface for ve-token locking.
+* Build a dapp frontend from scratch to enable users to govern the FIAT protocol, including an interface for ve-token locking.
 [Link](https://github.com/fiatdao/gov-ui-ii)

 #### Full-stack Engineer @ "Enterprise FinTech"
 * Worked in a team of 8 to release a unit tested, full-stack microservice to production using **Java**, **React**, and **MySQL**.